Jim Jordan loses second vote for House speaker amid steep GOP opposition | KRDO

 By Clare Foran, Haley Talbot, Lauren Fox and Manu Raju, CNN

-(CNN) — Republican Rep. Jim Jordan again failed to win the House speaker’s gavel in a second vote on Wednesday, drawing less support than in an initial vote the day before.
+(CNN) — Republican Rep. Jim Jordan again failed to win the House speaker’s gavel in a second vote on Wednesday, faring worse than he did during the first round of voting one day earlier.
 The loss raises serious questions over whether the Ohio Republican has a viable path forward as he confronts steep opposition and the House remains in a state of paralysis.

+Despite the defeat, Jordan has vowed to stay in the race.
+The House is expected to hold a third speaker vote on Thursday at noon ET.
+Without a speaker, the chamber is effectively frozen, a precarious position that comes amid conflict abroad and a potential government shutdown next month.

+The conservative Republican’s struggle to gain traction has also highlighted the limits of Donald Trump’s influence in the speaker’s race after the former president endorsed Jordan.

 During the first round of voting on Tuesday, 20 House Republicans voted against Jordan.
 On Wednesday, that number rose to 22, showing that the opposition against the candidate has grown.
 There were four new Republican votes against Jordan and two that flipped into his column.
 Given the narrow House GOP majority, Jordan can only afford to lose a handful of votes and the high number of votes against him puts the gavel far out of reach.